ZiggyCreatures/FusionCache/docs/Events.md

 All events follow this pattern, and some of them have **specific event args** with data specific to each event: for example the cache HIT event contains the cache key just like the cache MISS event but it also includes a `bool IsStale` flag that indicates if the cache hit has been for a fresh piece of data or for a stale one (for example after a fail-safe activation).

 ## :construction_worker: Safe execution
-Since an event handler is a normal piece of code that FusionCache runs at a certain point in time, with no special care taken a bad event handler may generate errors or slow everyhting down.
+Since an event handler is a normal piece of code that FusionCache runs at a certain point in time, with no special care taken a bad event handler may generate errors or slow everything down.

 Thankfully FusionCache takes this into consideration and executes the event handlers in a safe way: each handler is run separately, on different threads and is guarded against unhandled exceptions (and in case one is thrown you'll find that in the log for later detective work).

-All of this to avoid that one bad handler would stop the others or FusionCache itself from working well.
+All of this to avoid guard against a bad handler that would stop the others or FusionCache itself from working well.

 :bulb: Because of these design decisions, **by default** the order in which the handlers are executed is not guaranteed and it is not possible to know when they will finish running: this should not be a problem, but is good to know.